 How much does a Field Inspector make?

-A Field Inspector plays a key role in ensuring safety and compliance with regulations.
-They earn a solid income for their work.
-The average yearly salary for a Field Inspector is around $41,971.
-This figure can vary based on experience, location, and industry.
+Field Inspectors play an important role in ensuring safety and compliance in various industries.
+They earn an average yearly salary of $42,358, making it a decent career choice.
+Salary ranges can vary based on experience, location, and industry.

 What are the highest paying cities for a Field Inspector?